Economy of the State of Hidalgo: Corridor of the 4 Elements

-According to the characteristics of this, the route name of the 4 elements is defined by knowing what each of them offered, the air, which allows you to live the experience of flying in a hot air balloon, the water present in the immense waterfalls and lagoons where you can practice sport fishing or, take a boat ride, the fire, through the manufacture of cast iron products in the Apulco factory and the land, through its expanses and beautiful landscapes, where exotic food such as deer, crocodile and ostrich stand out.
+The route is named after the four elements represented along the corridor: Air, which allows you to live the experience of flying in a hot air balloon; Water, which presents itself in the immense waterfalls and lagoons where activities such as sport fishing and boat riding can be enjoyed recreationally; Fire, Which is shown through the manufacture of cast iron products in the Apulco factory; and Land, which is characterized by scenic expanses and beautiful landscapes. the Corridor also features places that serve exotic foods such as deer, crocodile and ostrich, which stand out.
 It is made up of the municipalities of Tulancingo, Acaxochitlán, Metepec, Tenango de Doria and San Bartolo Tutotepec.

 Toltec Corridor

 The Toltec Corridor because of the geographical area it occupies within the state, the Toltec culture, is characterized by the municipalities of Mixquiahuala, Tlahuelilpan, Atotonilco de Tula, Tula de Allende and Tepeji del Río.

-This corridor is characterized by the diversity of attractions, history and tradition that exist in each of its municipalities, when making a tour you can visit from the archaeological zone of Tula, one of the human settlements of great importance in Mesoamerica, to magnificent former convents of the 16th century, or hot springs that gush at more than 38 °C.
+This corridor is characterized by the diversity of tourist attractions, history, and tradition that exist in each of its municipalities.
+Attractions in the Toltec Corridor include the Mesoamerican archaeological zone of Tula, historic 16th century convents, and hot springs.